Sri Sathya Sai Aradhana Day

 The heart still cries for You.

-Deeper than our longing is our faith.
+and deeper than our longing is our faith.

 You have not gone.